oscal-compass/compliance-trestle/docs/cli.md

 </details>

-## `trestle task xlsx-to-component-definition`
+## `trestle task xlsx-to-oscal-cd`

-The *trestle task xlsx-to-component-definition* command facilitates transformation of an excel spread sheet into an OSCAL component-definition.json file.
+The *trestle task xlsx-to-oscal-cd* command facilitates transformation of an excel spread sheet into an OSCAL component-definition.json file.
 Specify in the config:

 <ul>